avalanche-foundation/ACPs/ACPs/256-hardware-recommendations/README.md

 #### 2.1 Suggested Storage Architecture

 All Avalanche nodes should use physically-mounted NVMe SSDs.
-This recommendation applies to validators and archival nodes based on:
+This recommendation applies to validators and archival nodes based on superior performance and throughput capabilities.

-- Performance: 400,000+ IOPS with <100μs latency
-- Reliability: Direct PCIe attachment eliminates network failure modes
-- Operational simplicity: No IOPS provisioning or network tuning required

 Network-attached storage represents a compromise for validators only, under conditions specified in Section 2.2.

 #### 2.2 Primary Network Validator Nodes